 He began serving in the Colorado House of Representatives in 2005 where he spent time as the Minority Whip and became known for his expertise in natural resource and agriculture policy.
 Cory was elected to the U.S. House of Representatives in 2010.
 As a member of the House Energy and Commerce Committee, Cory championed a true all-of-the-above energy strategy that promoted traditional resources as well as renewable energy.
 In addition, Cory is a national leader on energy efficiency initiatives and founded a bipartisan energy efficiency caucus in the House.

-In the Senate, Cory continues to pursue common sense energy policy as a member of the Senate Energy & Natural Resource Committee.
+In the Senate, Cory continues to pursue common sense energy policy as a member of the Senate Energy & Natural Resource Committee and Chairman of the Energy Subcommittee.
 In addition, Cory serves on the Foreign Relations Committee, the Commerce, Science, and Transportation Committee, and the Budget Committee.
-He serves as Chairman of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy.
+He also serves as Chairman of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy.

-As a member of the Foreign Relations Committee, Cory has been a vocal critic of the President’s bad nuclear deal with Iran.
-As Chairman of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy, Cory led the effort to impose broad new sanctions against North Korea, as the regime continues to be a leading abuser of human rights and its reckless advancement of nuclear weapons threatens our national security.
-Additionally, he continues to push for a comprehensive cybersecurity strategy from the Obama Administration.
+As Chairman of the Foreign Relations Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy, Cory led the effort to impose broad new sanctions against North Korea, as the regime continues to be a leading abuser of human rights and its reckless advancement of nuclear weapons threatens our national security.

 Cory is focused on expanding the economy, creating jobs, and making life better for all Coloradans.